RahulModak74/Bayesian-Traffic-Prism/EDR/Slow_Moving_Attacks.md

-Advanced EDR Threat Detection Scenarios
+Advanced EDR Threat Detection Scenarios (That will be difficult for even commercial vendors to identify)

 SCENARIO 1: ADVANCED PERSISTENT THREAT (APT) USING LONG-DWELL DELAYED EXECUTION